rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 The "filters" container maintains a list of all datastore subscription filters that persist outside the lifecycle of a single subscription.
 This enables predefined filters that may be referenced by more than one configured or dynamic subscription.

 Below is a tree diagram for the "filters" container.
-All objects contained in this tree are described in the YANG module in {{ietf-yp-lite-yang}}.
+All objects contained in this tree are described in the YANG module in {{ietf-yang-push-2-yang}}.

 ~~~~ yangtree
 {::include generated-tree-output/filters.txt}